sayouzone/sayou-fabric/packages/sayou-refinery/README.md

 `sayou-refinery` acts as the "Cleaning Plant" in your data pipeline.

-It transforms heterogeneous raw data (JSON Documents, HTML, DB Records) into a standardized stream of **ContentBlocks**, ensuring that downstream components (like Chunkers or LLMs) receive clean, uniform data regardless of the original source format.
+It transforms heterogeneous raw data (JSON Documents, HTML, DB Records) into a standardized stream of **SayouBlocks**, ensuring that downstream components (like Chunkers or LLMs) receive clean, uniform data regardless of the original source format.

 ## 💡 Core Philosophy